“We have to dare to be ourselves, however frightening or strange that self may prove to be.”- May Sarton

 MAKE THE FLOW NATURAL: Make sure you practice till you sound natural and conversational.
 Record yourself and hear it.
 Make adjustments and corrections if necessary.

-HAVE WIGGLE ROOM: When you practice, keep in mind that you could be interrupted by one of the UPSC board members in between.
+HAVE A WIGGLE ROOM: When you practice, keep in mind that you could be interrupted by one of the UPSC board members in between.
 Don’t panic and forget the rest of your intro.
 You must be able to answer the board and then finish from where you left off without breaking a sweat.

 Delivering the self-introduction

-RELAX: Remember that you are facing the interview because you are one of the lakhs of IAS aspirants who have cleared the UPSC prelims and mains.
+RELAX: Remember that you are facing the interview because you are one of the lakhs of IAS exam aspirants who have cleared the UPSC prelims and mains.
 Relax, take a deep breath and focus.

 WALK CONFIDENTLY INTO THE HALL: Walk confidently without hesitation.
 This indicates a person sure of himself/herself, which is a positive sign to the board.